guidooooo/100daysOfCode/README.md

 ## 2 - Time Calculator

 #### Write a function named "add_time" that can add a duration to a start time and return the result.

+## 3 - Budget App

+#### Create a "Category" class that can be used to create different budget categories.